 services.xml is the primary Vespa configuration file.
 This documents services.xml amendments for Vespa Cloud - see services.xml at docs.vespa.ai for the general reference.

 In cloud applications nodes are specified by count and node resources.
 Example:

 In addition there are some attributes for specific cluster types, listed below.

 groups (optional): Integer or range.
 Sets the number of groups into which content nodes should be divided.
 Each group will have an equal share of the nodes and redundancy copies of the corpus, and each query will be routed to just one group.
 This allows scaling to a higher query load than within a single group.

 group-size (optional): Integer or range where either value can be skipped (replaced by an empty string) to create a one-sided limit.
 If this is set, the group sizes used will always be within these limits (inclusive).

 If neither groups nor group-size is set, all nodes will always be placed in a single group.

 The nodes element nested in these elements allow specifying whether the nodes used should be dedicated to the service or if it should run on existing nodes.
 Attribute:

 See index bootstrap for how to set resources in a step-by-step procedure, estimating settings by feeding smaller subsets.
-Also note that autoscaling described below is not designed for index bootstrapping, as a bootstrap normally is must quicker than a cluster will autoscale.
+Note that autoscaling of content clusters involves data redistribution and cannot speed up bootstrapping.

 Resources specified as a range will be autoscaled by the system.
 Ranges